shahedc/NetLearnerApp/README.md

 # What's Next?

 In 2020, you can expect a new A-Z weekly blog series to cover 26 different topics from January through June 2020.
-To get a sneak peek of what's to come, take a peek at the [https://wakeupandcode.com/aspnetcore/#aspnetcore2019] (2019 A-Z series).
+To get a sneak peek of what's to come, take a peek at the [2019 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2019).